-Delta-8 The Basics
+Delta-8 The Quick Basics

 For years, the producers, processors, distributors, marketers, regulators, and consumers of cannabis have focused primarily on only two molecules produced by the plant: Tetrahydrocannabinol (THC) and cannabidiol (CBD).

-There are approximately 146 cannabinoids, 20 flavonoids, and 200 terpenes—the majority of which have demonstrated significant medicinal efficacy, as revealed by thousands of peer-reviewed research studies since the late 18th century.
+There are approximately 146 cannabinoids, 20 flavonoids, and 200 terpenes, most of which have demonstrated significant medicinal efficacy, as revealed by thousands of peer-reviewed research studies since the late 18th century.

 Before delving into the details of delta-8 THC, it is important to properly frame the topic.